A few weeks ago, I was asked four questions all on the same day:

 Let's talk more about these risks and when they occur.

-Some programs handle untrusted input, such as web servers.
-An attacker can carefully craft input that takes advantage of UB to gain access to sensitive data or take control of the system.
+Some programs handle untrusted input, such as web servers, certain drivers, etc. An attacker can carefully craft input that takes advantage of UB to gain access to sensitive data or take control of the system.
 Memory safety helps guard against that.

 For example, if working on a server or a multiplayer game, you're handling a lot of untrusted input and you'll want memory safety to help with that.